-Before submitting its application, your organization must register with the System for Award Management (SAM) and Grants.gov.
+Before applying, your organization must register with the System for Award Management (SAM) and Grants.gov.
 Learn more about this multistep process.

 NEH encourages organizations with SAM registrations to check the validation of their UEI well in advance of the deadline to ensure that they are accurate, current, and active.
-Due to the transition from D-U-N-S® numbers to Unique Entity Identifiers in April 2022, the Federal Service Desk is currently experiencing delays with UEIs requiring validation.
 If your SAM registration is not active and current at the time of Grants.gov submission, NEH will reject your application.

-You should allow several weeks to register with SAM and Grants.gov.
+Allow several weeks to register with SAM and Grants.gov.
 NEH will not waive the online submission requirement or extend the application deadline to allow additional time for you to complete registration with SAM or Grants.gov.